12-VidE/annotate-audio/README.md

 ### Road-Map

+1. Add i18n support
-1. Follow native folder exclusion in the audio file search
+2. Follow native folder exclusion in the audio file search
-2. UI to control `chunk` (like "Aves")
-3. Layout with all the properties exposed
-4. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+3. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues

--   Remove `currentTime` CAUSE redundant: use `this.player.currenTime`
 -   Remove `editMode` flag as it's redundant
 -   Better propagate the instruction to use cached values FROM "ParentApp" TO layouts
 -   `title` option inside modal is not displayed correctly on mobile
+-   Cache the total duration of the file
+-   Resume player if it has been stopped after chaning an option because of the re-render
+-   `chunk` option is not resetted correctly

 ### Changelog

+-   **1.4.0 (developing)**
+    -   feat: Each codeblock now has its own ID to better handle them
+    -   feat: new "Geek" `layout`
 -   **1.3.0**
     -   [#4](https://github.com/12-VidE/annotate-audio/issues/4) The plugin is now supported on mobile!
 (Not tested on iPhone)
     -   feat: Reset `chunk` option from the modal